 It’s 2027.
 No new babies have been born since 2009 and the world’s youngest person has just been killed at the age of 18.
 Theo (Clive Owen) works for a media company, but when his ex, a revolutionary leader (Julianne Moore), gets in touch he finds himself looking after the first woman to be pregnant in decades, and the last hope of humankind.

 Set in Britain, this is a superbly imagined future.
 There are no hover cars or robots, just subtle changes like moving adverts on buses, which are the kinds of changes that will actually happen in such a short time frame.
-It’s also run down, scruffy and poverty sticken.
+It’s also run down, scruffy and poverty stricken.
 Yet in this future screens declare that while the rest of the word decays, Britain soldiers on; an eerie reflection of David Cameron’s recent propaganda speech to inflate Britain’s already swollen ego.

 In any case Children of Men certainly feels like a dystopian extrapolation of the world we’re in.
 For a film which is rather simple in terms of plot, it packs in a lot of ideas and finds its way onto the “sci fi films that are even more relevant now than when they were made” list.

-[Possible spoiler this paragraph] The scene in which the mother and baby are escorted through a battle is perhaps a reflection on the effect war has on youngsters in our world.
+[Discussion with spoilers coming] The scene in which the mother and baby are escorted through a battle is perhaps a reflection on the effect war has on youngsters in our world.
 18 years after the last child has been born, soldiers on both sides are frozen by the sight of a baby.
 It takes these extraordinary circumstances for the combatants to realise the beauty and innocence in a new born baby and to stop fighting around it.

 If it has a problem it’s that beyond the basic set up it doesn’t really go anywhere, which might prove unfulfilling for some.
 As I’ve said it packs a lot of good sci fi ideas in, but those hoping for a more comprehensive explanation for what’s going on may feel a little let down.